 Extend your corporate network into the cloud

-You can move corporate applications to the cloud, launch additional web servers, and add more compute capacity to your network by connecting your VPC to your corporate network.
-You can host your VPC behind your corporate firewall and seamlessly move your IT resources into the cloud, without changing the way your users access these applications.
+Moving applications to the cloud is easier with a Site-to-site VPN connection between your network and the AWS cloud.
+You can host Amazon VPCs behind your corporate firewall and seamlessly move your IT resources, without changing the way your users access these applications.

-You can use AWS Site-to-Site VPN connections to securely communicate between different remote sites.
+You can use AWS Site-to-Site VPN connections to securely communicate between remote sites.

 Discover what AWS VPN can do.